mohoromitch/cps633-lab2/README.md

 The second part is an authorization module that manages access to files using permissions.

 ## Usage

-In order to run the program, you will need to add the User*.txt files from the lab into the working directory.
-After that, simply run the application and it will output the analysis on the samples.
+**Before running the project, you must run the command `go get` in the project root directory.**

 ### Part 2
 After adding the User*.txt files to the working directory, you can run part 2 of the lab by running `go run main.go`.
 This program will output the deviations of the samples for each user, and the threshold value for each.
 After outputting the statistics, you will be able to login as a user and request permissions for a file.
 The users, files and permissions are located in the file `.user_and_permissions.db`.

+### Part 3
+To run this portion of the lab, you must be in the folder: `$GOHOME/src/github.com/mohoromitch/cps633-lab2` and run the command `go run access.go`.
+This will start the terminal application that allowes you to edit the read permissions for each user.
+All user data is saved to the file `.user_and_permissions.db`.